ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec did not link to the `cap-notify` specification (nor note the fact that it is automatically enabled for clients that enable CAP Version 302).
-The specification now links to the `cap-notify` spec and lets authors know about the implicit enabling of this capability.
+The specification now includes the `cap-notify` spec and lets authors know about the implicit enabling of this capability.

 Previous versions of this spec mistakenly missed `<nick>` between `CAP` and `NEW`/`DEL` subcommands, but had it in the examples anyway.